-In 2002, a meta-analysis of 54 controlled trials examined the effects of aerobic exercise on systolic and diastolic blood pressure [188].
+In 2002, a meta-analysis of 54 controlled trials examined the effects of aerobic exercise on systolic and diastolic blood pressure [204].
 Aerobic exercise was associated with a significant reduction in mean systolic and diastolic blood pressure.
 A reduction in blood pressure was associated with aerobic exercise in hypertensive and normotensive participants and in overweight and normal-weight participants.
 The authors concluded that aerobic exercise reduces blood pressure in both hypertensive and normotensive persons.
-A meta-analysis of trials between 1998 and 2006 found statistically significant reductions in systolic blood pressure with each of several lifestyle interventions, including improved diet (5 mm Hg), aerobic exercise (4.6 mm Hg), alcohol restriction (3.8 mm Hg), sodium restriction (3.6 mm Hg), and fish oil supplements (2.3 mm Hg) [189].
+A meta-analysis of trials between 1998 and 2006 found statistically significant reductions in systolic blood pressure with each of several lifestyle interventions, including improved diet (5 mm Hg), aerobic exercise (4.6 mm Hg), alcohol restriction (3.8 mm Hg), sodium restriction (3.6 mm Hg), and fish oil supplements (2.3 mm Hg) [205].

 Along with exercise and the previous advice given about nutrition, healthcare providers may wish to consider the DASH diet.
 The DASH diet is rich in fruits, vegetables, nuts, and low-fat dairy products and low in saturated fat, sugar, cholesterol, and refined carbohydrates.
 The first DASH study involved 459 adults; approximately 27% of the participants had high blood pressure.
 The study compared three eating plans: the first was similar to what Americans regularly eat; the second was similar to what Americans regularly eat plus more fruits/ vegetables; and the third was the DASH eating plan.
 All three plans included about 3,000 mg of sodium per day.
 Participants who followed both the second and DASH plans had reduced blood pressure, but the DASH plan produced the greatest effect.
 The second DASH study involved 412 participants and examined the effect on blood pressure of a reduced dietary sodium intake.
 Participants were randomly assigned to one of two plans-either a typical American diet or the DASH eating plan-and to one of three sodium levels: 3,300 mg/day, 2,300 mg/day, or 1,500 mg/day.
-Results showed that reduced dietary sodium produced lowered blood pressure for both eating plans, with the greatest blood pressure reductions for the DASH plan at 1,500 mg of sodium daily [190].
-Numerous studies have shown the DASH diet to lower blood pressure [191; 192; 193].
-In addition, increasing the intake of fiber in the typical Western diet and combining exercise and weight loss with the DASH diet may contribute to the prevention of hypertension [194; 195].
+Results showed that reduced dietary sodium produced lowered blood pressure for both eating plans, with the greatest blood pressure reductions for the DASH plan at 1,500 mg of sodium daily [181; 206].
+Numerous studies have shown the DASH diet to lower blood pressure [207; 208; 209].
+The DASH-Sodium trial showed that reduced sodium may improve biomarkers of cardiac injury, inflammation, and cardiac strain [210].
+In addition, increasing the intake of fiber in the typical Western diet and combining exercise and weight loss with the DASH diet may contribute to the prevention of hypertension [211; 212].
 The JNC 7 additionally recommended a public health strategy to complement the treatment of hypertension, particularly among individuals with prehypertension.
-A population approach that decreases the blood pressure level in the general population by even modest amounts has the potential to substantially reduce morbidity and mortality or at least delay the onset of hypertension [185].
+A population approach that decreases the blood pressure level in the general population by even modest amounts has the potential to substantially reduce morbidity and mortality or at least delay the onset of hypertension [201].